What is Linked Learning?

-1. Contact a Linked Learning Work-Based Learning Coordinator to share that you would like to become a Linked Learning partner:
+1. Contact the LAUSD Linked Learning Office to share that you would like to become a Linked Learning partner:

-3. Formalize a Memorandum of Understanding agreement.
+3. The school(s) and business will formalize a Memorandum of Understanding (MoU) agreement.
 This is not a binding contract.

 4. Partners review and renew the agreement at the end of each school year.